pcaston/OpenPeerPower.github.io/source/_integrations/bom.markdown

 The `bom` weather platform uses the [Australian Bureau of Meteorology (BOM)](http://www.bom.gov.au) as a source for current (half-hourly) meteorological data.

-There is currently support for the following device types within Home Assistant:
+There is currently support for the following device types within Open Peer Power:

 - [Camera](#camera)
 - [Sensor](#sensor)